GrapheneOS/hardened_malloc/README.md

 | 12288 | 16.658528645833343% | 5 | 61440 | 0.0% |
 | 14336 | 14.278738839285708% | 4 | 57344 | 0.0% |
 | 16384 | 12.493896484375% | 4 | 65536 | 0.0% |

+The slab allocation size classes currently end at 16384 since that's the final size for 2048 byte spacing and the next spacing class matches the page size of 4096 bytes on the target platforms.
+This is the minimum set of small size classes required to avoid substantial waste from rounding.
+Further slab allocation size classes may be offered as an option in the future.